mmbman/Katagiri/index.md

 These transcripts are compiled from talks in [The Dainin Katagiri Audio Archive](http://www.mnzencenter.org/katagiri_talks.php).
-It's best to read these transcripts while listening to the audio recordings, which are referenced in each talk.
+You can read these transcripts while listening to the audio recordings, which are referenced in each talk.
 For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](http://www.mnzencenter.org/katagiri/).

 # Transcripts in Chronological Order